 Decko is built around the card concept, so we call advanced users who create, structure, organize, and maintain Decko websites “Card Sharks.”
 There are many things Sharks can do to contribute to the project: design, community support, documentation, outreach, or even just the occasional kind word.

-Because Sharks live not in the land of code but in the sea of websites, we will maintain information that pertains to them – including installation troubleshooting, mod lists, and deck configuration – on Decko.org.
+Because Sharks live not in the land of code but in the sea of websites, we maintain information that pertains to them – including installation troubleshooting, mod lists, and deck configuration – on Decko.org.